Azure/RGCOPY/rgcopy-docu.md

 Only when setting parameter switch `enableBootDiagnostics`, a storage account for storing the boot diagnostics files is created in the target RG.
 Azure charges for the storage account even when all VMs are permanently stopped.
 In older versions of RGCOPY, this storage account was created by default.

 Tip: You can use the following RGCOPY parameters for reducing cost in the target RG: `setVmSize`, `setDiskSku`, `setDiskTier`, `createDisksTier`, `netAppServiceLevel`, `netAppPoolGB`, `smbTier`, and `skipBastion`.
 The *default* values of some RGCOPY parameters also have some cost impact.
-See parameters `createDisksTier`, `setDiskSku`, `setLoadBalancerSku`, and `setPublicIpSku` above.
+See parameters `createDisksTier`, `setDiskSku`, and `setLoadBalancerSku` above.

 The behavior of RGCOPY changed for copying NetApp volumes or Ultra SSD disks.
 It now starts only *needed* Ms in the source RG.
 These VMs are stopped again by RGCOPY.
 In earlier versions of RGCOPY *all* VMs were started in the source RG and you had to stop them on your own.